SocietyForArtisticResearch/rc-pandoc-help/07-groups.md

 When an admin invites a user to become admin or member, the invited user will have to confirm membership first in __collaboration__.

-## Admin Role - Group Visibility
+## Group Visibility

-The group may be:
+The group visibility can be changed by the group admin or portal admin.

 - __private__: visible only to its members and the portal admin
 - __visible within the portal__: only members of the portal can see it